 That is a seal of quality for you, that emphasizes the professionalism of Piccola Universita Italiana:

-We would like to assist you in booking your language holiday in Italy as best we can.
+We would like to assist you in booking your language holiday in Italy as best as we can.

 Please use the following guidelines for the perfect planning of your language holiday.